Doctor Who: The Newbies Guide

 At one point it was available as a free ebook on the BBC website.

 Where does this fit?

-This happens between The Time Meddler (Season 2) and Galaxy 4 (Season 3).
+This happens between Season 2's final story (The Time Meddler) and Season 3's first (Galaxy 4).
 It is immediately after the first Doctor is snatched by the Time Lords for the events of The Three Doctors.